noncombatant/lastbart/README.md

 Using Python, lastbart generates static HTML files that you can serve from any web server.

+You can see a live version on the web at [lastbart.at](https://lastbart.at/).

 ## Installation

 These steps assume a Debian- or Ubuntu-like Linux system — anything with `apt`.